Crawl Budget & Crawlability SEO Audit: The Complete Guide to Every Issue That Blocks Search Engines

 No Custom 404 Page

-Fix: Implement a custom 404 page that returns a 404 status code (not a 200), includes internal navigation, a site search bar, and links to high-value sections.
+Fix: Implement a custom 404 page that returns a 404 status code (not 200), includes internal navigation, a site search bar, and links to high-value sections.
 A well-designed 404 page is a crawlable, link-passing page that preserves user sessions.

 404 Pages Are Trending Upward

-Fix: Implement a redirect policy in the CMS: no page is deleted without a corresponding 301 redirect being created in the same workflow step.
+Fix: Implement a redirect policy in the CMS: no page is deleted without a corresponding 301 redirect created in the same workflow step.

 Soft 404 Pages